-Parenting and caregiving is both rewarding and challenging and there is no recipe or guidebook!
+Parenting and caregiving are both rewarding and challenging and there is no recipe or guidebook!

 Our compassion resilience work began with individuals, primarily in schools, healthcare settings and youth-serving organizations.
 Teachers and nurses would come up to us afterwards and share how helpful this was not only in their professional lives, but for them as parents and caregivers.
 This feedback from the community prompted us to develop the parent and caregiver compassion resilience toolkit.
 The content of the toolkit has been strongly informed by research and best practices related to resilience, positive psychology, compassion fatigue, family development, and mindfulness.
 Parent advocates, family specialists, and child educators worked with us to shape this toolkit and to pilot it with multiple groups of parents and caregivers.
 These pilots reinforced what we had been hearing – that indeed parents and caregivers want to explore the topics herein together!